Moesif/moesif-aws-lambda-ruby/README.md

 ## Notes Regarding Bundling Your Gem Files

-For AWS lambda with ruby, you have to bundle the gem dependencies into the zip file.
+For AWS lambda with ruby, you have to bundle the gem dependencies into the zip file. https://docs.aws.amazon.com/lambda/latest/dg/ruby-package.html

-https://docs.aws.amazon.com/lambda/latest/dg/ruby-package.html

-In your ruby main file, you may have to use something like this to tell where the dependencies are installed:
+In your ruby main file, you may have to specify where the dependencies are installed:

 ```ruby
 load_paths = Dir[